Kansas Military and Veterans Benefits

 What are my Kansas Military and Veterans Miscellaneous Benefits?

-Kansas Veterans’ and Soldiers’ Homes: The Kansas Commission on Veterans Affairs operates two state nursing homes to provide affordable long term care for Veterans and their Spouses.
+Kansas Veterans’ and Soldiers’ Homes: The Kansas Office of Veterans Services operates two state nursing homes to provide affordable long term care for Veterans and their spouses.
 Each home has a trained and professional staff that receives ongoing education to meet the needs of their residents.

 Kansas Veterans Home